-Objective C: Provide Financial Empowerment Offerings for Rural Renters Through Credit Building From One-time Rent Reporting and CreditSmart
+Objective C: Provide Financial Empowerment Offerings for Rural Renters

 Evaluation Area Year Incomes Targeted Extra Credit Product 1 VLI, LI, MI Not applicable

 Individuals with lower credit scores or those who are credit invisible face greater barriers to housing opportunity and wealth building than those with higher credit scores.
 These individuals may face higher risk of being screened out of rental applications (i.e., tenant screening services often rely on credit scores as a factor) and have greater difficulty accessing credit, thus hindering their ability to obtain a mortgage, rent a house or apartment, buy a car, get insurance and even secure employment.
 The single largest and most consistent debt payment that most renter households make - their rent - is not captured in today's traditional credit scoring model.
 Renters have much lower credit scores (638 - "Poor") than homebuyers (717 - "Good").
 Poor credit scores directly contribute to the growing wealth gap that exists today and can be harmful to renters' financial future.